jharwell/sierra/docs/src/tutorials/project/hooks.rst

 - :class:`~sierra.core.variables.batch_criteria.BivarBatchCriteria`

-To do this, do following:
+To do this, do the following:

 #.
 Create ``variables/batch_criteria.py`` in the root directory for your
    project.